eduardocruzpalacios/generation-enterprise-api-rest-java-spring/README.md

 SQL statements to create the database and table along with CRUD queries are provided.
 ## Testing
 HTTP tests written on Postman are included as importable file.

+API REST controller classes are tested with JUNIT and Mockito.
 ## API Documentation
 Swagger